Reconstructing Data (Numerical Propagation)¶

 reads in a hologram and divides it by a corresponding background image.
 If this is unfamiliar to you, please review the Loading Data tutorial.

-Next, we use numpy’s linspace to define a set of distances at 2-micron intervals to
+Next, we use numpy’s linspace to define a set of distances between the image plane and the reconstruction plane at 2-micron intervals to

 propagate our image to.
 You can also propagate to a single distance